GAM-team/GAM/wiki/Using-GAM7-with-a-YubiKey.md

     b.
 During the PIV reset, GAM7 will print out a PIN for the private key, record this key.

-3. OR gf you are already using the YubiKey and wish to preserve the PIV app data and keys
+3. OR if you are already using the YubiKey and wish to preserve the PIV app data and keys

     a.
 You need to configure one of the PIV slots for a private key GAM7 can use.
       * [ykman piv keys generate](https://docs.yubico.com/software/yubikey/tools/ykman/PIV_Commands.html#ykman-piv-keys-options-command-args)